Robpol86/robpol86.com/docs/root_certificate_authority.rst

 these additional certificates.

 .. warning::

     The root key ``ca.key.pem`` you'll be generating is the most sensitive file on this dedicated computer.
 Keep it as secure as possible.
 When ``openssl genrsa`` asks you for a password enter a unique and very secure password.
 Make sure ``setfacl`` worked and the permissions are: ``-r-------- 1 root root 1.8K Aug 15 12:21 private/ca.key.pem``

 .. note::

     The ``openssl req`` command will prompt you for some information.
 The defaults you've specified in openssl.cnf will be fine.
-However it will prompt you for "Common Name".
+However it will prompt you for **Common Name**.
 Put in the fully qualified domain name of this certificate authority.

 .. code-block:: bash

     cd /root/ca
-    openssl genrsa -aes256 -out private/ca.key.pem 8192  # This took 15 minutes to run.
+    openssl genrsa -aes256 -out private/ca.key.pem 8192
     openssl req -key private/ca.key.pem -new -x509 -days 1827 -sha256 -extensions v3_ca -out certs/ca.cert.pem
     openssl x509 -noout -text -in certs/ca.cert.pem |more  # Confirm everything looks good.